buildpacks-community/kpack/docs/tutorial.md

     tutorial-image                      Unknown
     ```

-    You can tail the logs for image that is currently building using the [logs utility](logs.md)
+    You can tail the logs for image that is currently building using the [kp cli](https://github.com/vmware-tanzu/kpack-cli/blob/main/docs/kp_build_logs.md)

     ```
-    logs -image tutorial-image -namespace default
+    kp build logs tutorial-image -n default
     ```

     Once the image finishes building you can get the fully resolved built image with `kubectl get`